ibexa/documentation-user/docs/content_management/block_reference.md

 !!! caution "Using [[= product_name_connect =]] scenario block"

     For more information about using [[= product_name_connect =]] scenario block, see [[[= product_name_connect =]] scenario block]([[= developer_doc =]]/content_management/pages/ibexa_connect_scenario_block/) in Developer Documentation.

-### Orders block

-Showcases a list of orders linked to a specific company or individual customer.
-Helps track purchase history for streamlined customer service and personalized interactions.
-On the **Properties** tab, set values in the following fields:

-- **Name** – Enter a name for the page block.
-- **Columns** — Select columns that should be displayed in the orders table.
-Some columns are preselected, for example, Order ID, Customer name, or Total value.
-- **Statuses** — Set the statuses of orders that should be included in the list.
-- **Number of orders** — Set the number of orders to be displayed.
-- **Sort order** — Set the sort order for the displayed orders.

 ### Product collection block